spotDL/spotify-downloader/README.md

 If using FFmpeg only for spotDL, you can install FFmpeg to your local directory.
 `spotdl --download-ffmpeg` will download FFmpeg to your spotDL installation directory.

-We reccomend the above option, but if you want to install FFmpeg system-wide,
+We recommend the above option, but if you want to install FFmpeg system-wide,

 - [Windows Tutorial](https://windowsloop.com/install-ffmpeg-windows-10/)
 - OSX - `brew install ffmpeg`